usnistgov/Metrology/Reaper/README.md

 adjusted between 10% and 90% in increments of 10%.
 The time can be set to various values ranging between 3 seconds and 30 seconds.

-The default threshold of 90% utilization for 5 seconds will catch malware that saturates the CPU while allowing a reasonable time for benign web pages to finish rendering.
-In most cases, reducing the time to 3 seconds will improve reaction time without causing collateral damage.
-However, on very slow systems, the time might need to be increased to avoid terminating benign web pages before they finish rendering.
+The default threshold is 90% utilization for 5 seconds.
+If a favorite web site or extension is slow to load, the time threshold might need to be increased.

-Some cryptominers are designed to limit their CPU utilization to a level well below 90% to avoid detection.
-To detect these, one can specify a lower utilization threshold combined with a longer time interval.
+Some cryptominers are designed to limit their CPU utilization to a level below 90% to avoid detection.
+One can specify a lower utilization threshold combined with a longer time interval to catch these.

 Since the appropriate CPU utilization threshold can vary based on the speed of the computer, settings are saved only in local storage; they are never